-A site area for a new works depots at Raymond Terrace is estimated at between 2.02 to 2.6 hectares and for Nelson Bay, between 1.4 to 1.6 hectares.
-These areas are based on the functional life of a depot facility for a maximum of 50 years, servicing a population of 160,000.
+A site area for a new works depot at Raymond Terrace is estimated at between 2.02 to 2.6 hectares and for Nelson Bay is estimated between 1.4 to 1.6 hectares.
+This area is based on the functional life of a depot facility for a maximum of 50 years, servicing a population of 160,000.

-The construction of a new works depot at Raymond Terrace, including all assets and infrastructure, is estimated at \$11.25 million and at Nelson Bay \$7.5 million.
+The construction of a new works depot at Raymond Terrace, including all assets and infrastructure, is estimated at \$11.25 million and at Nelson Bay, including all assets and infrastructure is estimated at \$7.5 \$13.75 million.
 It should be noted that the unit costs are strategic estimates and are dependent on the final site selected and construction materials used.

-The depots provide a base for Council to provide maintenance and construction services for the entire Port Stephens LGA.
+The depot provides a base for Council to provide maintenance and construction services for the entire Port Stephens LGA.
 The expected population increase will result in additional demand for services operating out of Council's depots, such as road works and construction services.
-Therefore it is considered reasonable that a portion of contributions collected from development be applied towards the redevelopment of Council's work depots.
+Therefore, it is considered reasonable that a portion of contributions collected from development be applied towards the redevelopment of Council's work depots.

-It is also identified that the provision of Council services through the works depots is a LGA-wide costs and therefore the rate is split evenly across all catchments.
+It is also identified that the provision of Council services through the works depots is a LGA-wide cost and therefore the rate is split evenly across all catchments.
 The funding has been apportioned to take into account the demands of projected growth.
 The formula below has been used to calculate the contribution:

-- C is the amount of contributions per lot/dwelling for a given catchment. - \$TP is the total cost of a project within that catchment (including relevant indexation between the original date of the estimation and staging threshold). - %F\$ is the apportionment of the project cost towards local infrastructure contributions. - ND is the amount of new lots/dwellings to be developed within that catchment.
+- \$C is the amount of contributions per lot/dwelling for a given catchment. - \$TP is the total cost of a project within that catchment (including relevant indexation between the original date of the estimation and staging threshold). - %F\$ is the apportionment of the project cost towards local infrastructure contributions.

+ND is the amount of new lots/dwellings to be developed within that catchment.